ChaissonLab/hmcnc/README.md

 # hmcnc - Hidden Markov Copy Number Caller
-## Pipeline for calling CNVs in assemblies or alignments
+## Pipeline for calling CNVs in assemblies or alignments using Read depth

 ---